hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo/tutorial-site/content/intro-to-graphql/4-watching-data-subscriptions.md

 title: Watching data - Subscriptions
 ---

-The GraphQL specification allows for something called subscriptions that are essentially like GraphQL queries but instead of giving you data in one read, you get data pushed from the server, as it happens.
+The GraphQL specification allows for something called subscriptions that are like GraphQL queries but instead of returning data in one read, you get data pushed from the server.

-This makes building realtime apps easy, because GraphQL clients support subscriptions and handle the irritating work of dealing with websockets underneath.
+This is useful for your app to subscribe to "events" or "live results" from the backend, but while allowing you to control the "shape" of the event from your app.

+GraphQL subscriptions are a critical component of adding realtime or reactive features to your apps easily.
+GraphQL clients and servers that support subscriptions are great because they allow you to build great experiences without having to deal with websocket code!

 ## Make your first GraphQL subscription